 On April 20, 2017, an Illinois federal jury found GSK liable for Stewart Dolin’s death and ordered the pharmaceutical company to pay $3 million to Wendy Dolin.

-In the trial, Dolin’s lawyers claimed GSK knew about the increased suicide risks in adult Paxil patients before the drug went on the market and continues to hide the dangerous effect from the FDA and prescribing physicians.
+In the trial, Dolin’s lawyers claimed GSK knew about the increased suicide risks in adult Paxil patients before the drug went on the market and it hid the dangerous effect from the FDA and prescribing physicians.

 “The kinds of risk we’re talking about right from the start are multiples of what is required to be reported under the law,” David Rapoport, one of Dolin’s attorneys, told the jury in a Chicago federal court.

-GSK’s defense team claimed it was Dolin’s depression and job security with Chicago law firm Reed Smith that led to him jumping in front of the commuter train on July 15, 2010.
-Dolin became a partner at Reed Smith after his smaller firm was acquired by the international firm in 2007.
+GSK’s defense team claimed it was Dolin’s depression and job security with Chicago law firm Reed Smith that led to him jumping in front of the commuter train.
+Dolin had become a partner at Reed Smith after his smaller firm was acquired by the international firm in 2007.

 But Wendy Dolin’s suit argued — and the jury agreed — GSK was still responsible because the drugs are identical and have the same labeling.